 Different ways to divide up possession according to a 50/50 possession plan

-What you need to know prior to beginning the discussions that could lead to a 50/50 parenting plan is that the presumption should your case go to court is that a Standard Possession Order is in the best interests of your children.
-This is the tried and true method for dividing up time with a child.
-It is detailed in the Texas Family Code and is obviously thought to be the gold standard for possession schedules.
-My point is that if you want a 50/50 possession schedule for your child you will need to negotiate for it, rather than expect to be able to convince a judge to give it to you.
+Before beginning the discussions that could lead to a 50/50 parenting plan, you need to know that the presumption should your case go to court is that a Standard Possession Order is in the best interests of your children.
+This is the tried and true method for dividing uptime with a child.
+It is detailed in the Texas Family Code and is the gold standard for possession schedules.
+My point is that if you want a 50/50 possession schedule for your child, you will need to negotiate for it rather than expect to be able to convince a judge to give it to you.

-If you have agreed in temporary orders mediation to be able to do a 50/50 possession split, even if you go to a trial for final orders it is probable that a judge will not want to rock the boat and will continue on with that plan as long as it has been working well for your family.
-Judges like consistency and stability above all else, and even if they are not a huge fan of 50/50 possession split I believe they're not wanting to rock the boat will trump the desire to order a standard possession order.
+Suppose you have agreed in temporary orders mediation to do a 50/50 possession split, even if you go to a trial for final charges.
+In that case, probably, a judge will not want to rock the boat and continue with that plan as long as it has been working well for your family.
+Judges like consistency and stability above all else.
+Even if they are not a massive fan of a 50/50 possession split, I believe they do not want to rock the boat will trump the desire to order a standard possession order.

-The week on/week off schedule is the tried and true method for dividing up a 50/50 schedule.
+The week on/week off schedule is the tried and true method for dividing up a 50/50 program.
 As the name would indicate, your child would spend one week with you and one week with your ex-spouse in your respective homes.
-This would minimize travel to and from your home and would provide consistency as far as where she would be staying on a weekly basis.
-For older children who may have practices, homework and other activities throughout the week this can be an especially attractive plan.
-Keep in mind that you and your ex-spouse can always tinker with this plan should the need arise.
+This would minimize travel to and from your home and provide consistency as far as she would be staying every week.
+This can be a beautiful plan for older children who may have practices, homework, and other activities throughout the week.
+Keep in mind that you and your ex-spouse can constantly tinker with this plan should the need arise.

-The other 50/50 possession schedule that I have both judges and mediators approve of is a 2-2-3 plan.
-This one has a few more moving pieces than a week on/week off plan, so I would like to discuss it with you here.
-For example, you would take possession of your child on every Monday and Tuesday.
+The other 50/50 possession schedule that both judges and mediators approve of is a 2-2-3 plan.
+This one has a few more moving pieces than a week-on/week-off plan, so I would like to discuss it with you here.
+For example, you would take possession of your child every Monday and Tuesday.
 Your ex-spouse could get your child every Wednesday and Thursday, and you would alternate Friday through Sunday.

-From my vantage point, unless you and your ex-spouse live very close to one another (like in the same neighborhood) it could be a disaster for your child from a travel and stability standpoint.
-This plan could potentially mean moving from your home to your ex-spouse’s and back to your home all in one week.
-Even for the toughest and most flexible children, this could prove undoable over a long period of time.
+From my vantage point, unless you and your ex-spouse live very close to one another (like in the same neighborhood), it could be a disaster for your child from a travel and stability standpoint.
+This plan could potentially mean moving from your home to your ex-spouses and back to your home all in one week.
+Even for the most challenging and most flexible children, this could prove undoable over a long period.

-To be fair, as with the week on/week off plan, there is an opportunity with the 2-2-3 plan to tinker around the edges to find something that works in time.
-However, you will not have the luxury of knowing what will work until you are able to try it out.
+As with the week on/week off-plan, there is an opportunity with the 2-2-3 plan to tinker around the edges to find something that works in time.
+However, you will not have the luxury of knowing what will work until you can try it out.
 You have to break some eggs to make an omelet, so they say.

 How your work schedule may impact what visitation schedule you would like to utilize

-As I noted at the outset of today’s blog post, sometimes it is necessary (or close to it) for you and your ex-spouse to have extremely flexible work schedules in order to maintain an atypical parenting plan like the ones we have been discussing today.
-A job where you have to be in your desk at 8:00 a.m. and cannot leave until 5:00 p.m., no exceptions, is not a schedule that lends itself to being able to maintain a 50/50 parenting plan.
+As I noted at the outset of today's blog post, sometimes it is necessary (or close to it) for you and your ex-spouse to have highly flexible work schedules to maintain an atypical parenting plan like the ones we have been discussing today.
+A job where you have to be at your desk at 8:00 a.m. and cannot leave until 5:00 p.m., no exceptions, is not a schedule that lends itself to maintaining a 50/50 parenting plan.

-If you work in a field where you are on call for long stretches of time (doctors, pilots, emergency medical workers) you should work with your attorney and your mediator to brainstorm plans that may work best for you and your family.
+Work in a field where you are on call for extended periods (doctors, pilots, emergency medical workers).
+It would be best if you worked with your attorney and your mediator to brainstorm plans that may work best for you and your family.
 I do not have room here to speculate about every conceivable work schedule that may be relevant to your family, so I would recommend you contact our office to speak to one of our attorneys about any questions you may have.
-Remember- if you can't work something out in mediation you are likely to be awarded a Standard Possession Order in a trial.
+If you can't work something out in mediation, you will likely be awarded a Standard Possession Order in a trial.

 When a 50/50 possession split may not make sense for your family

-While an attorney will always do their best to help you achieve your goals as a client, sometimes it is necessary to tell you that a goal of yours may not work out as well as you would hope.
-Ultimately the final decision in your family law case will be made by you on every subject relevant to your case.
+While an attorney will always do their best to help you achieve your goals as a client, sometimes it is necessary to tell you that a plan of yours may not work out as well as you would hope.
+Ultimately, you will make the final decision in your family law case on every subject relevant to your lawsuit.
 However, your attorney may have to counsel you about potential problems that you may be walking into before it is too late.

-One such problem would be a situation where you are not in a great position to attempt to argue for primary custody or even a 50/50 split in custody.
-For example, if your child is under the age of three it is generally thought that the child needs to spend more time with their mother than father (at least in family law cases).
+One such problem would be when you are not in a great position to attempt to argue for primary custody or even a 50/50 split in charge.
+For example, if your child is under the age of three, it is generally thought that the child needs to spend more time with their mother than father (at least in family law cases).
 While you as a father may have a great relationship with your little one, the fact is that if your child is an infant or is at least still nursing, the need to be around mom trumps any desire for you to have as much time as possible.
-Their survival depends on being with mom, and that is the bottom line.
+Their survival depends on being with mom, which is the bottom line.

-As such, sometimes it becomes necessary to counsel a client and make him aware of those circumstances.
-Conceding some time with your child right now in order to position yourself to ask for more time, later on, is a smart move to make most of the time.
-This Is not to say that fathers do not have a role to play in raising very young children.
+Sometimes, it becomes necessary to counsel a client and make him aware of those circumstances.
+Conceding some time with your child right now to position yourself to ask for more time later on is a smart move to make most of the time.
+This Is not to say that fathers do not have a role in raising very young children.
 I am a dad to two little girls, myself.
-However, sometimes your family’s circumstances may demand that other considerations be taken in addition to your desire to see your child as much as possible.
+However, sometimes your family's circumstances may demand that other considerations be taken in addition to your desire to see your child as much as possible.

 Special considerations for military families

-In our time representing military families, I can tell you that there are specific things that are laid out in the family code that is intended to create a sense of stability and consistency that may otherwise be lost for military families.
+In our time representing military families, I can tell you those specific things are laid out in the family code intended to create a sense of stability and consistency that may otherwise be lost for military families.

-One example is that if you are an active duty military member and are stationed overseas, you have the ability to name a person to step in and take possession of your child during your normal periods of possession.
-Grandparents are commonly designated to take advantage of the time allotted to you while you are serving our nation overseas.
+One example is that if you are an active-duty military member stationed overseas, you can name a person to step in and take possession of your child during your regular periods of control.
+Grandparents are commonly designated to take advantage of the time allotted to you while serving our nation overseas.
 Once your time overseas is over, you can come home and are typically provided with makeup time to compensate you for the time lost with your child while you were living abroad.

-Sometimes parents have to overcome bad actions from an ex-spouse
+Sometimes parents have to overcome evil actions from an ex-spouse.

-I hear from clients all the time who, unfortunately, have had to deal with problems related to their ex-spouse manipulating their children into not wanting to see or spend time with him or her.
+I hear from clients all the time who, unfortunately, have had to deal with problems related to their ex-spouse manipulating their children into not wanting to see or spend time with them.
 This is known as alienation.
-When your child has no good reason for not wanting to see you, that is a good sign that there is manipulation going on.
-When you speak to your child does he lash out in anger at you?
-Does he not listen when you ask him to do something mundane or simple to complete?
+When your child has no good reason for not wanting to see you, that is a good sign that there is manipulation.
+When you speak to your child, does he lash out in anger at you?
+Does he not listen when you ask him to do something mundane or straightforward to complete?
 If so, you need to address this not only with your child but with your ex-spouse.

 Alienation does not just affect you, but your entire family.
-It is something where your child can feel the effects of this alienation for years to come in how he or she approaches relationships with other adults and even their peers.
-In some cases, social studies are done of parents and children during divorce cases to determine the extent to which alienation has been occurring.
+It is something where your child can feel the effects of this alienation for years to come in how they approach relationships with other adults and even their peers.
+In some cases, social studies are done on parents and children during divorce cases to determine the extent to which alienation has been occurring.
 In other circumstances, you may need to hire a psychologist or therapist to meet with you and your child to begin to eradicate the effects of this alienating behavior.

-The bottom line is that if you believe that alienating behavior is being displayed by your spouse during a divorce, it is necessary for you to say something to your attorney.
-If you do not say something at this time it means that your options to deal with the issue are significantly reduced moving forward.
+The bottom line is that if you believe that your spouse is displaying alienating behavior during a divorce, you must say something to your attorney.
+If you do not say something at this time, it means that your options to deal with the issue are significantly reduced moving forward.

 Tomorrow's blog post topic: Mental health issues and their effect on family law cases

-In tomorrow’s blog post from the Law Office of Bryan Fagan, we will discuss a topic that is unfortunately all too common in family law: mental health and family violence.
-While it is not always pleasant to discuss these topics it is something that is important nonetheless.
+In tomorrow's blog post from the Law Office of Bryan Fagan, we will discuss a topic that is unfortunately all too common in family law: mental health and family violence.
+While it is not always pleasant to discuss these topics, it is important nonetheless.
 Please join us tomorrow as we go over these subjects.

-Our attorneys offer free of charge consultations six days a week where we can answer your questions and discuss with you options to pursue moving forward.
+Our attorneys offer free of charge consultations six days a week to answer your questions and discuss with you options to pursue moving forward.
 We invite you to read as much as you can on our website, as well.
-Weblog about a wide range of family law topics and post blogs to our website every day.
-Thank you for your time and consideration and we hope you will join us here tomorrow, as well.
+We blog about a wide range of family law topics and post blogs to our website every day.
+Thank you for your time and consideration, and we hope you will join us here tomorrow, as well.